A Good Man

 “Okay.
 Thanks, Pete.”
 That felt weird.

-“I knew your father.
-Hell of a dedicated man.
-And a great engineer.
-Some of the changes he’d started to make on the shop floor would have led to major efficiency savings if he’d have been able to follow them through.
+“I knew your father from way back.
+Ben was a hell of a dedicated man.
+And a brilliant engineer.
+Some of the changes he’d started to make on the shop floor would have led to major efficiency savings if he’d been able to follow them through.
 That accident really was a tragedy in more ways than one.”
+He stared off into space momentarily.
+“I miss him.
+Miss our get-togethers with the gang.”

 “Daddy, are you talking about the factory again?”
 Lily came down the stairs looking amazing in a black knee-length skirt with pleats at the hem and a white sleeveless blouse.
 “Paul’s not interested.
 Are you, Paul?”